melanierogan/Boris_bikes_thursday/README.md

 - Day 1 - Mel and Lin

-- Day 2 - Mel and
+- Day 2 - Mel and Jayda

-- Day 3 - Mel and
+- Day 3 - Jayda, Ed and Mel

-- Day 4 - Mel and
+- Day 4 - Mel and Geoff